-Donald Trump's Latest Tweets Have Us Wondering If He Knows He Won The Election
+Donald Trump Tweets About Hillary Clinton, Makes Us Wonder If He Knows The Election Is Over

 Someone might want to inform Donald Trump he's the president, because sometimes it's not so clear if he's aware.